Initiatives, Advocacy & Information

 Major factors impacting our industry’s ability to use rPET plastic include:

-Glass containers are 100% recyclable and do not degrade when remanufactured into new bottles, allowing them to be recycled indefinitely.
+Glass containers are 100% recyclable and do not degrade when remanufactured into new bottles, allowing them to be recycled many times.
 When glass containers are recycled, they enter plants where they are sorted by colour and washed to remove any impurities.
 The glass is then crushed, melted, and moulded into new bottles and jars.

-Aluminium is another wonder material that can be remade into new cans and bottles indefinitely.
+Aluminium is a material that can be remade into new cans and bottles indefinitely.
 Lightweight and strong, aluminium is great for reducing the weight of your product and ensuring less greenhouse gases are used in its transportation.
 Fortunately, aluminium is accepted in all kerbside home recycling nationally and through CDS.

 During recycling the cans are crushed, shredded and then melted in large furnaces.
 The liquid aluminium is then placed in moulds for shaping into aluminium ingots which can be remade into approximately 1.5 million cans.
 Making an aluminium can from recycled material saves 95% of the energy required vs making new products from bauxite ore.
 Recycling just one aluminium beverage container can save enough energy to power a TV set for three hours!4